morleym/furtive-handbook/docs/format-guides-overview.md

 ## By the Numbers

 Next, I'll provide a reference table of important numbers for the format.
-The values in this table assume that you are playing to completion and determining a 1st place.
-If you are splitting your competition into groups and/or stopping early to advance competitors to another stage, then these values will be different.
+The values in these tables will include:

 * \# of Matches Played
-  * This is how many total matches will be played given *n* competitors
+  * This is how many total matches will be played given *n* competitors.
+  When you use groups, you should note that *n* is the number of competitors in a group (as opposed to overall number of competitors).
 * \# of Necessary Rounds
   * The number of necessary, consecutive rounds of play given *n* competitors
   * This is how you can calculate the runtime of a format!
 Multiply # of necessary rounds by the time you expect a match to take